frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/instructor.md

  ![Instructor](/docs/assets/img/education/education-instructor-3.png)

-> Note: While creating an Assessment Plan from the Instructor, the user can select whether the Instructor has to be kept as a Supervisor or as an Examminer for the Assessment plan.
+> Note: While creating an Assessment Plan from the Instructor, the user can select whether the Instructor has to be kept as a Supervisor or as an Examiner for the Assessment plan.

 > ![Instructor](/docs/assets/img/education/education-instructor-4.png)